urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/11 IO Streams.md

         int read()
           Reads the next byte of data from the input stream.
           The value byte is returned as an int in the range 0 to 255.
-          If no byte is available because the end of the stream has been reached, the value -1 is returned This method blocks until input data is available, the end of the stream is detected, or an exception is thrown int read(byte[], int?, int?)
+          If no byte is available because the end of the stream has been reached, the value -1 is returned, this is the reason why read() method returns an int instead of a byte: it need to represent negative values This method blocks until input data is available, the end of the stream is detected, or an exception is thrown int read(byte[], int?, int?)
           Reads some number of bytes from the input stream and stores them into the input buffer array